Impact of NBFC Crisis on Indian Economy & its Aftermaths

 According to some surveys, there has been some improvement in the flow of credit from banks.
 But the deployment of funds by mutual funds to the NBFC sector went negative and stayed at around 12% in April 2019.

-A Few reasons that caused NBFC Crisis in India
+A Few reasons that caused NBFC Crisis on Indian Economy

 There are several reasons why NBFCs are struggling and suffering from a liquidity crisis.
 A few of the reasons are given below: